ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 - /about.html
 ---

-Hello! 👋 I'm an incoming tenure-track faculty at CISPA starting in January 2026.
-I study privacy and safety in data-driven systems having a potential to cause harm.
-My current focus is on image generative AI, synthetic data, and client-side scanning. <b> If you're interested in working in my lab as a PhD student, PostDoc, or research intern (including master thesis), fill out <a href="https://docs.google.com/forms/d/e/1FAIpQLScHGKsTxNpZJBrSQzShGe17_8ONwW9eHq5wJkaxUQeECnGg8A/viewform?usp=dialog">this form</a>. </b>
+Hello! 👋 I'm an incoming tenure-track faculty at <a href="https://cispa.de/en">CISPA</a> starting in January 2026.  <b> If you're interested in working in my lab as a PhD student, PostDoc, or research intern (including master thesis), fill out <a href="https://docs.google.com/forms/d/e/1FAIpQLScHGKsTxNpZJBrSQzShGe17_8ONwW9eHq5wJkaxUQeECnGg8A/viewform?usp=dialog">this form</a>. </b>

 Previously, I was a postdoc in the [SPRING Lab](https://spring.epfl.ch/) at EPFL, headed by Prof. Carmela Troncoso, where I was awarded a [CYD Distinguished Postdoctoral Fellowship](https://www.epfl.ch/research/funding/epfl-programmes/cyd/cyd-postdoc/) by the Cyber-Defense Campus.
 I completed my PhD in the [Computational Privacy Group](https://cpg.doc.ic.ac.uk/index.html) at Imperial College London, advised by Dr. Yves-Alexandre de Montjoye.
 During my PhD, I developed methods to evaluate the privacy of a broad range of privacy mechanisms such as anonymization, query-based systems, and synthetic data.
 I have focused on automation, scalability, tightness of evaluation, and practical relevance of threat models, with the goal of making privacy evaluations more accessible to practitioners.
 I also developed new privacy attacks against machine learning models and studied the adversarial robustness of client-side scanning.